APS Investigations and Findings

 No. It is an administrative finding.

 *File your request early.
-Then OAH cannot say it did not get your request on time.
+Prevent OAH from saying it did not get your request on time.

-You must mail your request to OAH, even if you also fax it, to
+Even if you fax your request to OAH, you must also mail it, to:

 Office of Administrative Hearings